15 Master’s Degrees That Pay the Most in 2023

 Degrees That Pay the Most - 35

-These are individuals that analyze the structure and operation of governments, as well as various political entities.
+These are individuals who analyze the structure and operation of governments, as well as various political entities.
 They may conduct public opinion surveys, oversee election results, or decipher public documents.

 Degrees That Pay the Most - 36

 People or organizations hire public relations managers to help them plan and direct material creation to enhance their public image.
-While fundraising managers coordinate campaigns that bring in donations for their organization.
+Meanwhile, fundraising managers coordinate campaigns that bring in donations for their organization.

 Training and Development Manager